pikepdf/pikepdf/docs/tutorial/metadata.rst

 It is permitted in pikepdf to directly interact with Document Info as with other PDF dictionaries.
-However, it is better to use ``.open_metadata()`` because that make changes to both XMP and Document Info in a consistent manner.
+However, it is better to use ``.open_metadata()`` because that interface will apply changes to both XMP and Document Info in a consistent manner.

 You may copy from data from a Document Info object in the current PDF or another PDF into XMP metadata using :meth:`~pikepdf.models.PdfMetadata.load_from_docinfo`.